darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 ## edges management

 sharpness
 : Apply a gain on wavelet details, regardless of diffusion properties.
 Zero does nothing, positive values sharpen, negative values blur.
 This is mostly useful as an adjustment variable when blooming or blurring, to retain some sharpness while adding a glow around edges.
-You are not advised to used this for sharpening alone, since there is nothing to prevent halos or fringes with this setting.
+You are not advised to use this for sharpening alone, since there is nothing to prevent halos or fringes with this setting.

 edge sensitivity
 : Apply a penalty over the diffusion speeds when edges are detected.
 This detection uses the local variance around each pixel.
 Zero disables the penalty, higher values make the penalty stronger and more sensitive to edges.
 Increase if you notice edge artifacts like fringes and halos.